The Rules of Attraction (film)

-The film was produced by Kingsgate Films, Roger Avary, and Filmproduktion and was released on October 11, 2002.
+The Rules of Attraction was released on October 11, 2002.
 It grossed $2.5 million in its opening weekend and $11.8 million worldwide, against a budget of $4 million.
-It received mixed reviews from critics.
+Though it received mixed reviews from critics upon its release, it has since been considered a cult classic.

 Plot

 Set in the fictional Camden College in New Hampshire, the film opens at the "End of the World" party, where students Lauren Hynde, Paul Denton, and Sean Bateman give apathetic interior monologues on their lives and briefly exchange glances with one another.
-Lauren, previously a virgin, takes a film student upstairs to have sex and passes out; she wakes to find herself being raped by a townie while the film student records it, and reflects on how she had planned to lose her virginity to Victor, her now ex-boyfriend.
+Lauren, previously a virgin, takes a film student upstairs to have sex and passes out; she wakes to find herself being raped by a townie while the film student records it.
+Lauren then reflects on how she had planned to lose her virginity to Victor, her now ex-boyfriend.
 Meanwhile, Paul, who is bisexual, tries to have sex with a jock, only to be bashed when the jock, deeply in the closet, rejects his advances.
 A bruised and beaten Sean is shown drinking a whole bottle of Jack Daniel's, tearing up a series of purple letters, before approaching and having sex with a blonde girl at the party.

-The plot then moves backwards several months to the beginning of the school year, and explores the love triangle between Lauren, Paul, and Sean.
+The plot then moves backward several months to the beginning of the school year, and explores the love triangle between Lauren, Paul, and Sean.
 Misinterpreting Sean's willingness to spend time with him, Paul makes several advances, to which Sean is oblivious.
 Paul fantasizes about having sex with Sean while masturbating.
 Concurrently, Lauren also finds herself attracted to Sean despite saving her virginity for her traveling boyfriend, Victor.
 Sean reciprocates her feelings, and assumes the anonymous, purple love letters he has started receiving are from Lauren.
 Sean masturbates to reading these letters and fantasizes about Lauren.

-While Paul is visiting his friend "Dick", Sean has sex with Lauren's roommate Lara at the "Dressed to Get Screwed" party.
-Sean regrets it immediately, and realizes that he is in love with Lauren.
+While Paul is visiting his friend "Dick", Sean, under the influence of psychedelic mushrooms, has sex with Lauren's roommate Lara at the "Dressed to Get Fucked" party.
+Sean regrets it immediately, and realizes he is in love with Lauren.
 It is then revealed that another, unnamed cafeteria girl is the author of Sean's love letters; after seeing him leave the party with Lara, she sends him a suicide note before cutting her wrists in the dorm bathtub.
 Lauren, finding Sean with Lara, runs to the girls' bathroom in tears, only to find the unnamed girl's body, leaving Lauren extremely distressed.
 Sean, still believing Lauren wrote the purple letters, misinterprets the unnamed girl's suicide note and assumes Lauren never wants to be with him.
 Lauren decides to lose her virginity to her Art History professor Lance Lawson.
 But being married and worried about losing his tenure, he simply allows her to perform fellatio on him instead.